19pa1a0440/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-Lizard-Spouke
----> Run the Code in any Python IDE (Visual Studio recomended)
+---> Run the .py file in any Python IDE (Visual Studio recomended)